Students are expected to check the financial aid webpages regularly for any changes, revisions, and/or new or updated information.

 • An academic year is defined as a minimum of a 30-week period of instructional time (including exams) during which students are expected to maintain full-time enrollment and satisfactory academic progress.

-• Financial aid/resources for any year may not exceed the total costs of education in effect for that academic year.
+• Financial aid/resources for any year may not exceed the total cost of attendance in effect for that academic year.

 • Aid applicants must submit the FAFSA by the deadlines to receive consideration for federal and state grants.
 Students must be citizens or permanent residents of the United States to receive funds from U.S. federal or state governments.
 Federal and state grants will replace the institutional grant in a student’s award.

-• Enrolled students who wish to request financial aid for the first time due to a change in financial circumstances must meet all filing deadlines.
+• Enrolled students who wish to request financial aid for the first time must meet all filing deadlines.
 Aid consideration is limited to U.S. citizens and permanent residents and will be based on available funds, demonstrated need, and a GPA comparable to the all-College average (3.20).

 • Financial aid is a joint partnership between the family and the College.
 Should parents reduce or discontinue financial support, Lafayette cannot replace the parents’ expected contribution.